Nadine-Schmitt/bachelorThesis-nadischm/README.md

 ## Summary
-First of all, **entity annotation has no significant impact on the word embedding training process**.
-This means if one should recommend someone whether he or she should use word or entity embeddings, the answer would mostly be using word embeddings.
-Nevertheless, one can see sometimes differences: While one can not see an impact on the word related tasks, better performance is reached with entity embeddings on the entity task, while for the best models better performance on the entity task is reached by the raw embeddings.
-Moreover, when trying to get the scores for the entity task high, only worse performance is reached on the world related tasks.
+First of all, **entity annotation have no significant impact on the word embedding training process**.
+This means if one should recommend to someone whether to use word or entity embeddings, mostly word embeddings would be recommended.
+Nevertheless, one can see some differences: While one can not see an impact on the word related tasks, better performance is reached with entity embeddings on the entity task, while for the best models better performance on the entity task is reached by raw embeddings.
+Moreover, when trying to get the scores for the entity task high, a worse performance is reached on the word related tasks.
 However, reaching only worse performance on the word related tasks do not imply completely noise embeedings as it is shown by the qualitative examination of these embeddings.